podpah/midi2fmf/README.md

 Futurama_Theme.mid -> Futurama_Theme.fmf

 If you already have a .fmf with the same name, it is overwritten.
 This way, if you want to adjust downpitch, it's easier.
+# Known issues
+From my testing, sometimes the .fmf file will come out without notes, in which case you need to change the track number
 ## Dependencies
 mido